isaacnmm/pestpolicy-hugo2XX/content/posts/are-pantry-bugs-harmful-if-eaten/index.md

 layout: post
 ---

 Have you come across pantry bugs in your house?
 You probably have many questions about them.
-Maybe, you are even wondering if [pantry](https://pestpolicy.com/how-long-do-pantry-bugs-live/) bugs are harmful if eaten. - You are likely to find these pantry bugs in the food storage areas, kitchen cabinets among other areas in your house.
-They[like hiding in](https://pestpolicy.com/what-causes-pantry-bugs/)pasta, powdered milk, bread, dried fruits and herbs, nuts, and crackers.
+Maybe, you are even wondering if [pantry](https://pestpolicy.com/how-long-do-pantry-bugs-live/)bugs are harmful if eaten. - You are likely to find these pantry bugs in the food storage areas, kitchen cabinets among other areas in your house.
+They[like hiding in](https://pestpolicy.com/what-causes-pantry-bugs/)pasta,powdered milk, bread, dried fruits and herbs, nuts, and crackers.

 If not careful, there are higher chances of eating them.